Compares Cash-ISAs/Savings-Accounts with Stocks-and-Shares-ISAs

 into tax-free savings whether Cash-ISA or Stock-and-Shares-ISA or a combination of the two.

-Between 2010 and 2014 savings were being slightly eroded by inflation.
+Since 2010 savings have been eroded slightly by inflation.

 Stocks and Shares ISAs - Index Tracker Funds

 FTSE-100 was 6930 at end-December 1999, and had fallen to 3287 in mid-March 2003.
 It was about 6730 on mid-June and mid-October 2007 and had fallen to 3512 early-March 2009.
 It was back around 7000 during the first 6 months of 2015 and again during the final months of 2016.

 These huge variations make us cautious of equity-based savings, but ignoring equities removes the possibility of higher returns.

 The theory is that low returns go with low risk, and higher returns with higher risks; and in the long-term equities will out-perform savings accounts.